PyTables/PyTables/README.rst

 Installation
 ------------
+**Warning:  The the currrent release of PyTables is incompatible with cython 0.21.
+See issues #386 and #387**

 The Python Distutils are used to build and install PyTables, so it is fairly simple to get things ready to go.
 Following are very simple